Hi. I’m Rick.

 - Business – The more experienced my classmates were, the more they focused on “people issues” where there is no “right answer.”

-- Military Studies – At the Marine Corps University I focused on Red Teaming and Systems Theory, and overcoming cultural barriers to communication.
+- Culture & Systems Theory – At the Marine Corps University I focused on Red Teaming and Systems Theory, and overcoming cultural barriers to communication.

 Though you cannot go back and make a brand new start my friend, you can start now and make a brand new end.